dylanro/BrainWeightGuess/README.md

-# BrainWeightGuess
+# yWeightGuess
-Guesses the brain weight of an animal using it's body weight.
+Guesses the y weight of an animal using it's x weight.